a-s-russo/sjx/README.md

 <https://www.abs.gov.au/statistics/economy/business-indicators/business-indicators-australia/mar-2023/5676001.xlsx>

-Each spreadsheet file contains the following sheets/tabs:
+Each spreadsheet file contains the following sheets/tabs (any others are ignored):

 - **Index:** contains metadata about the time series, such as the series type, units and frequency